 The partnership uses Part X to report your distributive share of income that is subject to tax in the United States.
-Keep it for your records.
 You must report items of income from your Part X on your tax return and accompanying schedules.
-Each line in this section of the schedule corresponds to a line on the existing Form 1065, Schedule K, lines 1 through 11.
+Each line in this section of the schedule corresponds to a line on Form 1065, Schedule K, lines 1 through 11.
 For a more detailed description of the types of income listed on each line, see Income (Loss) under Part III in the Partner's Instructions for Schedule K-1 (Form 1065).